-If you have just came back to the resort and you are still outraged by the fact that somehow your goggles will not do the one thing they should do, that is to keep your vision clear, calm down.
-We will help you prevent your goggles from fogging.
+If you have just come back to the resort and you are still outraged by the fact that somehow your goggles will not do the one thing they should do, that is to keep your vision clear, calm down.
+We will help you prevent ski goggles from fogging.
 Here are the best and quickest solutions to the problem.

 How to Keep Ski Goggles from Fogging Up?

-- If you want ultimately solve the problem, get a pair of anti-fog goggles.
-Check out the best one below and forget about this nerve-racking issue for ever: Anon M4 Cylindrical Goggles
+- If you want ultimately solve the problem, get a pair of anti-fog goggles, usually coming with a double layer lens.
+Check out the best one below and forget about this nerve-racking issue forever: Anon M4 Cylindrical Goggles

 - Whatever goggles you have, it will always make things worse if you tuck your neck gaiter, face mask or balaclava under the goggles.
 Don’t do that!

 - Don’t let snow inside the goggles!
 That’s a rule.
 If snow gets inside then you will have to change lenses or dry it thoroughly.
 The best option is a hand dryer at the nearest toilet.

 - Again, always keep your goggles clean and dry!
 Do not use your hands or gloves to stroke the snow or dirt off.
 It will only get worse.
 Use the purpose-built dry cleaning cloth you received with the goggles.